qwertie/ecsharp/lllpg/lllpg-part-1.md

 ### Enhanced C# (EC#)

-As I mentioned, Enhanced C# is a language based on C# whose compiler doesn't exist yet (I'm looking for volunteers to help build the compiler, stay tuned.)
+As I mentioned, Enhanced C# is a language based on C# whose compiler doesn't exist yet (I'm looking for [volunteers to help](http://ecsharp.net/help-wanted.html).)
 The parser does exist, though, so I can talk about some of the new syntax that EC# supports.
 Actually there is quite a bit of new syntax in EC#; let me just tell you about the syntax that is relevant to LLLPG.

 #### Token literals